Building my own AI assistant on Telegram (migrating to OpenClaw saved me a ton!)

 So I built it myself using OpenAI API (GPT-4o) and Perplexity API (sonar-pro model).

 It worked.
-But it **cost me almost 300/month.
+But it cost me almost $20 API bill per day.
+Just to track some events.
+That’s >$300/month.
 Ouch.

 Then I found OpenClaw